Certified Per-Instance Unlearning Using Individual Sensitivity Bounds: Implementation Details

 \paragraph{Training and unlearning protocol.} The network is trained using gradient descent with explicit $\ell_2$ regularization and optional isotropic Gaussian gradient noise.
 Training proceeds for $T$ iterations on the full dataset $\D$.
 Targeted unlearning is performed by continuing optimization for $K$ additional iterations on the retain set $\Di$.

 \paragraph{Empirical trade-off evaluation.} Since no closed-form privacy accounting is available for the non-linear setting, we evaluate unlearning guarantees empirically by estimating the privacy trade-off curve between unlearned and retrained models.
-For each index $i$, we repeat the following experiment $R$ times with independent random seeds: we train the model on $D$, unlearn point $i$ using the specified protocol, and independently retrain the model on $\Di$.
+For each index $i$, we repeat the following experiment $R=100$ times with independent random seeds: we train the model on $D$, unlearn point $i$ using the specified protocol, and independently retrain the model on $\Di$.
 This yields two empirical distributions over final model parameters, denoted $P_i$ (unlearned) and $Q_i$ (retrained).

 \paragraph{Model representations and distinguisher.} To compare $P_i$ and $Q_i$, we embed each trained model into a finite-dimensional representation by evaluating its logits on a fixed probe set, which is sampled once and shared across all indices and runs.
-A linear classifier is then trained to distinguish between samples drawn from $P_i$ and $Q_i$, yielding a scalar score that approximates a log-likelihood ratio.
+Both a linear (logistic regression) and a non-linear (two-hidden-layer MLP with Tanh activations) classifiers are then trained to distinguish between samples drawn from $P_i$ and $Q_i$, yielding a scalar score that approximates a log-likelihood ratio.

-\paragraph{Empirical trade-off curves and interpretable metrics.} From the distinguisher scores, we construct an empirical trade-off curve $\beta_i(\alpha)$, where $\alpha$ and $\beta$ denote type-I and type-II errors, respectively.
+\paragraph{Empirical trade-off curves.} From the distinguisher scores, we construct an empirical trade-off curve $\beta_i(\alpha)$, where $\alpha$ and $\beta$ denote type-I and type-II errors, respectively.
 In addition to the full trade-off curve, we report the area under the ROC curve (AUC) (see Table~\ref{tab:nonlinear-epsilon}), which provides a sanity check on the distinguishability between $P_i$ and $Q_i$ ; larger AUC values indicate that the two distributions are more easily distinguishable by the chosen test, while values close to $0.5$ correspond to near-indistinguishability.

-\paragraph{Gaussian DP approximation.} To obtain a low-dimensional and interpretable summary of the empirical trade-off curves, we fit for each index $i$ a Gaussian differential privacy (GDP) parameter $\hat{\mu}_i$ by least-squares regression of the form
+\paragraph{Gaussian DP approximation.} We fit for each index $i$ a Gaussian differential privacy (GDP) parameter $\hat{\mu}_i$ by least-squares regression of the form

 where $\Phi$ denotes the standard normal cumulative distribution function.

 The quality of the approximation is assessed by the mean squared error (MSE) between the fitted GDP curve and the empirical trade-off curve.
 Across all evaluated indices, the fit error is consistently small (typically between $10^{-3}$ and $10^{-2}$), indicating that GDP provides an accurate approximation of the empirical hypothesis-testing behavior, despite the non-convex and non-linear nature of the training dynamics.